sugam2000/flightmanager/README.md

    npm install
    ```

-4. Configure the platform by editing the `config.js` file and updating the necessary settings, such as API keys, server configurations, and other options.
+4. Configure the platform by editing the `.env` file and updating the necessary settings, such as API keys, server configurations, and other options.

 5. Build the project: